RunOnYourOwn/TurfTrack/docs/architecture.md

 ```

 This diagram shows the flow of data and interactions between the major components of the application, from the user-facing frontend to the backend services and external data sources.

+**Observability:**

+- Centralized logging stack (Loki, Promtail, Grafana) collects logs from all containers/services.
+- Request ID correlation enables end-to-end tracing of API requests and background tasks.
+- All logs are searchable by request/task ID in Grafana for full-stack debugging and monitoring.